communitiesuk/funding-service-design-application-store/README.md

     python3 -m pip install --upgrade pip && pip install -r requirements-dev.txt

+NB: requirements-dev.txt and requirements.txt is now updated using 'pip-compile requirements-dev.in' or 'pip-compile requirements.in', in order to update requirements we need to manually add the dependencies in the .in files.

 ## How to use

 Enter the virtual environment as described above, then run: